oriooctopus/anyone-can-code/course/basics/foundations/2-console-log.md

 Exercise: Another exercise, Have them pass in a label and a value to console log.
 Have the code start with the previous exercise, and then ask them to refactor that to use a variable
 ```

-3. Where to find the console.log.
+3. Where to find the console.
 Include a gif for each major browser.
-Say that this only applies to laptops and desktops, and that finding the console is more difficult on others
+Say that this only applies to laptops and desktops, and that finding the console is more difficult on others.
+Maybe include some shortcuts.

 4. Wrapping up - usefulness of console log